privateprep/coding-space-website/src/pages/custom/safety-policy.md

       **Are students required to be vaccinated?**

       > Yes.
-Students ages 5 and older must complete their first dose of the vaccine no later than Sunday 1/30/22.
-Families should continue to follow the manufacturer and vaccine site’s recommendations regarding completion of the second dose 21 days following the initial dose.
+Students ages 5 and older must be fully vaccinated.

       **Are all employees fully vaccinated?**